Non-archimedean tame topology and stably dominated types: Berkovich spaces

-The equality $\pi \inv (B_F(X)) = \std{X}(K)$ is clear from the definitions.
 Now the restriction of a closed map $\pi$ to a set of the form $\pi \inv(W)$ is always closed, as a map onto $W$.
 So to prove the closedness property of $\pi$, we may take $X=V$, and moreover by embedding $V$ in a complete variety we may assume $V$ is complete.
-In this case $X=V$ is v+g-closed and bounded, so $\std{X}(K)$ is compact by condition (3).
-As $B_F(X)$ is Hausdorff, $\pi$ is closed.
-The proof that $B_{F'}(X) \to B_F(X)$ is also closed is identical, and taking $X=V$ we obtain the statement on the base invariance of the closedness of $X$.
+In this case $X=V$ is v+g-closed and bounded, so $\std{X}(F^{max})$ is compact by condition (3).
+As $B_{\bF}(X)$ is Hausdorff, $\pi$ is closed.
+The proof that $B_{\bF'}(X) \to B_{\bF}(X)$ is also closed is identical, and taking $X=V$ we obtain the statement on the base invariance of the closedness of $X$.
 We could alternatively use the proof of \lemref{rattop}. \eprf

-\<{prop} Assume $X$ and $W$ are $\bF$-definable subsets of some algebraic variety over $F$. \begin{enumerate} \item[(1)] Let $h_0:X \to \std{W}$ be an $\bF$-definable function.
-Then $h_0$ induces functorially a function $\widetilde{h}: B_F(X) \to B_F(W)$ such that $\pi_W \circ h = \widetilde{h} \circ \pi_X \circ i$, with $i : X \to \std{X}$ the canonical inclusion. \item[(2)] Any continuous $\bF$-definable function $h: \std{X} \to \std{W}$ induces a continuous function $\widetilde{h}: B_F(X) \to B_F(W)$ such that $\pi_W \circ h = \widetilde{h} \circ \pi_X$. \item[(3)] The same applies if either $X$ or $W$ is a definable subset of $\G_\infty^n$ and we read $B_F(X)=X(\bF)$, respectively $B_F(W) = W(\bF)$. \end{enumerate} \>{prop}
+\begin{prop} Assume $X$ and $W$ are $\bF$-definable subsets of some algebraic variety over $F$. \begin{enumerate} \item Let $h_0:X \to \std{W}$ be an $\bF$-definable function.
+Then $h_0$ induces functorially a function $\widetilde{h}: B_{\bF}(X) \to B_{\bF}(W)$ such that $\pi_W \circ h_0 = \widetilde{h} \circ \pi_X \circ i$, with $i : X \to \std{X}$ the canonical inclusion. \item Any continuous $\bF$-definable function $h: \std{X} \to \std{W}$ induces a continuous function $\widetilde{h}: B_{\bF}(X) \to B_{\bF}(W)$ such that $\pi_W \circ h = \widetilde{h} \circ \pi_X$. \item The same applies if either $X$ or $W$ is a definable subset of $\G_\infty^n$ and we read $B_{\bF}(X)=X(\bF)$, respectively $B_{\bF}(W) = W(\bF)$. \end{enumerate} \end{prop}